By-Laws for the West Shore Mixed Slo-Pitch Association

 Section 4: Qualifications for admittance to this organization is that:

 1) A waiting list shall be kept after the league is to capacity.

 2) Pickering residents who move out of the area may continue to play softball in the league, if on a continuous basis.

 3) Past members can be absent for up to one year and be considered members, if for medical reasons only.

 Section 5: Member refund policy: a twenty five dollar ($25.00) administration fee will be deducted from the registration fee.
 No refunds will be issued after June 1st or in the case of unreturned association equipment.

 Section 6: After the posted registration date, no post-dated cheques will be accepted.
 All bank service charges incurred by the association will be passed onto the applicant (returned cheques etc.).
 There is a charge of $25.00 for NSF cheques.

 Section 7: Members can request to play with any other specified member, limited to individual blocks of eight (8) members only.
 Note: circumstances regarding the above shall be looked at on an individual basis and decided upon by the executive committee.

 Section 8: Players are not allowed to change teams without executive committee approval.
-Substitution (with league members of equal caliber) will be permitted with executive committee approval to avoid defaults during tournament.
+Substitution (with league members of equal caliber) will be permitted with executive committee approval to avoid defaults during regular season or tournament play.

 Section 9: Resignation, termination and removal of members: players who are absent for four consecutive games without notifying their captain can be replaced by a new player off the waiting list at the committee’s discretion, with an attempt to continue consistency (man for man, woman for woman, couple for couple) and comparable softball ability.